logzio/logz-docs/_source/user-guide/cloud-siem/siem-event-management.md

 To view all the events grouped in the **Count** field, select **View all occurrences** in the **More actions**  menu for the event.
 ![View grouped events](https://dytvr9ot2sszz.cloudfront.net/logz-docs/siem/view_grouped.png)

-In addition to the name, ID, and description of the triggered rule, the list also displays the date, time, and unique Event ID for each occurence , as well as the [**Investigate**](/user-guide/cloud-siem/siem-event-management.html#investigating-an-event) link to take you to the relevant logs in Kibana.
+In addition to the name, ID, and description of the triggered rule, the list also displays the date, time, and unique Event ID for each occurence , as well as the [**Investigate**](/user-guide/cloud-siem/siem-event-management.html#investigating-an-event) link to take you to the relevant logs in OpenSearch Dashboards.
 ![View list of grouped events](https://dytvr9ot2sszz.cloudfront.net/logz-docs/siem/view_all_occurences_nov2021.png)